OctaForge/libcubescript/README.md

 how to use the API.

 If you don't want the REPL, use `-Drepl=disabled`.
 When compiled, it can have support for line editing and command history.
-This is provided either through `linenoise` (which is a minimal single-file line editing library bundled with the project, and is the default) or through `readline` (a popular line editing library on many Unix-like systems).
-There is also a fallback for when you disable both (but then you lose line editing and command history in the interpreter).
+This is provided through `linenoise` (which is a minimal single-file line editing library bundled with the project, and is the default).
+In case you're on a platform that `linenoise` does not support (highly unlikely), there is a fallback without any line editing as well.
+Pass `-Dlinenoise=disabled` to use the fallback.

 The version of `linenoise` bundled with the project is `cpp-linenoise`, available at https://github.com/yhirose/cpp-linenoise.
 Our version is modified, so that it builds cleanly with our flags, and so that it supports the "hints" feature available in original `linenoise`.
 Other than the modifications, it is baseed on upstream git revision `a927043cdd5bfe203560802e56a7e7ed43156ed3`.
+The reason we use this instead of upstream `linenoise` is Windows support.